ChriD/ioBroker.artnetdmx/README.md

 ## artnetdmx adapter for ioBroker

-With this adapter you can control DMX devices via an ARTNET node.
+With this adapter you can control DMX lights via an ARTNET node.<br>
+It was created to allow easy handling of dimmable, tunable white, rgb, rgbw, or rgbtw lights.<br>
+Each channel on the light device can be configured, even fade times can be set per device and you can override the device fade times and set light values directly via the 'valuesObject' state which is present on each light device